-Passive income sources aren’t just for the wealthy.
+Passive income isn’t just for the wealthy.
 Everyone has to start somewhere.
-And there are many passive income sources you can get started in for less than $1,000.
+And there are many passive income ides you can start for less than $1,000.

 Don’t let a lack of knowledge stop you from achieving your goal to have passive income–even if you want a lot of it!

 Decide on four or five that seem right for you.
-Then get to work earning some passive monthly income streams!
+Then get to work earning some passive income!